 Like any other product in the cobra hardware line, the cobra bass pedal lives up to its mission statement “rock-solid strength and versatility.”

-The question many are asking is whether the latest version will compare well with its much-admired predecessors.
+Many are asking whether the latest version will compare well with its much-admired predecessors.

-If you understand the quality of products Tama offers, it should know what to expect here.
+If you understand the quality of products Tama offers, you should know what to expect here.
 And if you have used the previous versions, this one should offer you better performance.